Azure/AzOps/src/tests/functional/README.md

 7. Update the `deploy.ps1` file to ensure it reflects your intended setup and associated template files.
 8. Update the `scenario.ps1` file to ensure it reflects your intended test.
    1. First row `Describe "Scenario - <replaceMe>" {`
-   2. Region path parameter `$script:functionalTestDeploy.value.parameters.<replaceMe>.value` to successfully identify the file created by `Invoke-AzOpsPull.ps1` as a result of this resource-type test.
+   2. Region path parameter `$script:functionalTestDeploy.parameters.<replaceMe>.value` to successfully identify the file created by `Invoke-AzOpsPull.ps1` as a result of this resource-type test.
    3. For all resources the test runs `Pull` and `Push` consider if `Delete` is required.
    4. Determine modifications required at `#region Pull Test` section to examine specific properties `$script:fileContents.resources[0].properties.<replaceMe>` to uniquely identify some resource-type property.
 9. Done